acquia/blt/readme/local-development.md

 ### Project creation and installation changes

 1. Add a new site in [Dev Desktop](https://www.acquia.com/products-services/dev-desktop) by selecting _Import local Drupal site_.
 Point it at the `docroot` folder inside your new code base.
 Your `/sites/default/settings.php` file will be modified automatically to include the Dev Desktop database connection information.
-1. Follow the normal setup process by executing `blt local:setup`.
+1. Follow the normal setup process by executing `blt setup`.

 ### Drush support